'Aqqaba: Jordanian era

 In 1961, the population had reached 1,164.

 Post 1967

 Since the Six-Day War in 1967, 'Aqqaba has been held under Israeli occupation.

 'Aqqaba is made up of three main families: Abu Arra, Abu Ghannam and al-Masri.
 During clear weather, Haifa could be seen from the west on the Mediterranean Sea as well as the summit of Jabal ash-Sheikh in Lebanon, while from the east the mountains of Ajloun in Jordan are clearly seen day and night.
 'Aqqaba is the highest point in the Tubas Governorate.
 'Aqqaba lies five kilometers east the Arab American University.

+On 6 August 2024, four Palestinians were killed in an Israeli raid on the village.